jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 # Topic: Path-invariant bilinear transformation

-The RQS representation incorporates redundancy.
+The RQC representation incorporates redundancy.
 The formula in terms of three weights is specified by 3 points and 3 weights.
 We can remove 1 weight as a degree of freedom, since scaling the numerator and denominator by the same value leaves $f(t)$ unchanged.
 Suppose that $f(t)$ produces and elliptical arc.
 We can